User Assessment Overview

 Terms in User Assessment

-• Scheduled Assessment
+• Scheduled user assessment

 A weekly user assessment is automatically scheduled for every registered target database.
 You can change the schedule to a different time and/or a daily or monthly interval.

-• Latest Assessment
+• Latest user assessment

 The most recent assessment completed (either on demand or scheduled) for the selected compartment.
-Each new assessment becomes the Latest assessment.
+Each new assessment becomes the latest assessment.

-• Saved Assessment
+• Saved user assessment

 A copy of the latest assessment saved to a compartment of your choice.
 The copy is listed in the history.